bonk-dev/HarpoS7/README.md

 If you are not using the S7-1200 provided by PLCSIM V16, you must extract the corresponding public keys used by your selected PLC.

+You can use the [HarpoS7.KeyDumper.Cli](HarpoS7.KeyDumper.Cli) utility to dump public keys from a TIA Portal installation.

 _TODO: Add a guide_

 ### Legacy auth sample